1) What is the Power of PATH: Building Resilience for Mental Health and Suicide Awareness Curriculum™ and what is its main focus?

 - Consider local grants

-- Search Grants.gov using the key words “Suicide Prevention” to find educational grants to help with your buget for the PATH Curriculum
+Search Grants.gov using the key words “Suicide Prevention” to find educational grants to help with your buget for the curriculum

-- Ask an administrator for grant ideas.
+Ask an administrator for grant ideas.
 Most districts have an employee delegated to the task of finding creative ways to support a school’s budget with special search privileges on non-profit or NGO websites.
-RHIhub has a grant available to invite a speaker, like Tasha Schuh, with funding allocated for follow-up, like the PATH Curriculum.
+RHIhub has a grant available to invite a speaker, like Tasha Schuh, with funding allocated for follow-up, like the curriculum.

 You may find that this is the best $799 you have ever spent.
 Please don’t judge the quality based on the price.
-The PATH Curriculum was designed to touch the lives of every student.
+The curriculum was designed to touch the lives of every student.

 Tasha’s team made a pledge to contribute their best efforts to offer this at a price that makes it accessible to all schools.